chef/chef-web-docs/chef_master/source/resource_examples.rst

 Use the **bff_package** resource to manage packages for the AIX platform using the installp utility.
 When a package is installed from a local file, it must be added to the node using the **remote_file** or **cookbook_file** resources.

 .. note:: A Backup File Format (BFF) package may not have a ``.bff`` file extension.
-The chef-client will still identify the correct provider to use based on the platform, regardless of the file extension.
+The Chef Infra Client will still identify the correct provider to use based on the platform, regardless of the file extension.

 .. end_tag